Steelfest 2022 is 4-day celebration of devil`s 10 year path.

 50 bands in 4-Days full of un-compromised metal terror.

 We’ve been steady supporters of the Steelfest events and now finally after 2 years of delays and much drama, the 10th year anniversary edition of Steelfest was happening!
 With twice the amount of days than normally, way more bands and a couple of more surprises along the way, this is simply a festival you didn’t want to miss out on if you’re any bit into underground metal without compromises!

-For more pictures, go check out the photo report of day 4 here.
+Another crazy day and still 2 more to go!
+For more picture go check out the photo report here.